Separation Anxiety

 This behaviour can be stressful for you and your dog, especially if you must leave your pet at home.
 You can use different treatments to help manage your dog’s behaviour.

-These are common ways to treat your dog’s separation anxiety.
+These are common ways to deal with your dog’s separation anxiety.
 You can also consult your local veterinarian to get better information on managing your dog’s social needs.

 See our Anxious Dog Tips.